medrunner-services/api-client-ts/docs/reference/websockets-events.md

 Triggers when a chat message is added to an emergency where the user participates.

 Returns a <TypeLink name="ChatMessage" /> object.

+### OrgSettingsUpdate

+Triggers when a chat message is added to an emergency where the user participates.

+Returns a <TypeLink name="OrgSettings" /> object that has a <TypeLink name="PublicOrgSettings" /> and, if the user is a staff member, a <TypeLink name="StaffOrgSettings" /> .